araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 This concludes the long journey I started a few months ago to make SAC work on a massively parallel simulator.
 During this adventure, I addressed a common issue that prevents SAC-like algorithms from working in these environments: the use of an unbounded action space.
-In the end, with a proper action space and tuned hyperparameters, SAC is now competitive with PPO in terms of training time on a large collection of locomotion environments.
+In the end, with a proper action space and tuned hyperparameters, SAC is now competitive with PPO in terms of training time (while being much more sample efficient) on a large collection of locomotion environments.
-It is also much more sample efficient than PPO, though it has not yet fully solved the most complex environments (help is welcome).
 I hope my voyage encourages others to use SAC in their experiments and unlock fine-tuning on real robots after pretraining in simulation.

-## Appendix: What I tried that didn't work
+## Appendix: What I Tried That Didn't Work

 While preparing this blog post, I tried many things to achieve PPO performance and learn good policies in minimal time.
 Many of the things I tried didn't work, but they are probably worth investigating further.